Forbidden Door (2022): Storylines

 On the May 25, episode of Dynamite, the United Empire's (UE) Great-O-Khan and Jeff Cobb interrupted a match for the ROH World Tag Team Championship between FTR (Cash Wheeler and Dax Harwood) and Roppongi Vice (Trent Baretta and Rocky Romero), attacking both teams.
-The following week, faction leader Will Ospreay made his surprise debut where, along with other UE stablemates Aaron Henare, Kyle Fletcher, Mark Davis of Aussie Open, they attacked Beretta and FTR.
+The following week, faction leader Will Ospreay made his surprise debut where, along with other UE stablemates Aaron Henare and Kyle Fletcher and Mark Davis of Aussie Open, they attacked Beretta and FTR.
 On the June 10, episode of Rampage, Beretta and FTR picked up a victory against Ospreay, Davis, and Fletcher.
 Ospreay competed in his first AEW singles match at Road Rager on June 15, where he defeated Harwood.
 After the match, Ospreay and United Empire, including new IWGP Tag Team Champions O-Khan and Cobb, attacked FTR and Roppongi Vice once more, only to be interrupted by Orange Cassidy, who stared down Ospreay.
 Soon after, a singles match between both men was scheduled for Forbidden Door for Ospreay's IWGP United States Heavyweight Championship.
 A few days later, a Winner Takes All three-way tag team match between FTR, Roppongi Vice, and O-Khan and Cobb for the ROH World and IWGP Tag Team Championships was announced for the show as well.

 Since the announcement of Forbidden Door, Zack Sabre Jr. had continuously called out in post-match interviews, challenging "The American Dragon" Bryan Danielson to find out who the best technical wrestler was.
 However, following defeat in the Anarchy in the Arena match at Double or Nothing, it was speculated that Danielson had suffered an injury.
 This was confirmed by Danielson on the June 22 episode of Dynamite, yet he acknowledged Sabre Jr.'s challenge, revealing that he had organised a replacement as "the one person" he trusted to take his place at the PPV and the subsequent AEW Blood and Guts special episode of Dynamite.
 This led to Sabre Jr. making his AEW debut, verbally mocking Danielson.